Huntsman Cancer Institute

 Huntsman Cancer Institute (HCI) is an NCI-designated cancer research facility and hospital located on the campus of the University of Utah in Salt Lake City, Utah.
 It is the only National Cancer Institute-designated Comprehensive Cancer Center in the Intermountain West.

 Overview

-Huntsman Cancer Institute was founded with a pledge of $100 million of personal wealth from Jon Huntsman Sr., a philanthropist and businessman.
+Huntsman Cancer Institute opened in 1999 and was founded with a pledge of $100 million of personal wealth from Jon Huntsman Sr., a philanthropist and businessman.
 To date, Huntsman has donated more than $250 million of his own money since Huntsman Cancer Institute was established.
-Mary Beckerle is HCI's chief executive officer and director.
+Mary Beckerle served as Huntsman Cancer Institute's chief executive officer and director from 2006 to 2025.
+On September 1, 2025 Bradley Cairns, PhD, started as CEO.

 In November 2013, Huntsman donated an additional $50 million for the construction of a new research building dedicated to researching children's cancer and cancers that run in families.
 The Primary Children's and Families' Research Center opened in 2017.

 In 2015, the National Cancer Institute awarded HCI Comprehensive Cancer Center status.

 Research

 Scientists at the institute aim to understand cancer at a molecular and genetic level and strive to find new and more effective ways to treat this disease.
 A treatment approach based on genetic knowledge allows for more targeted, individualized cancer therapies.